Admiralty Signals and Radar Establishment: Admiralty Signal Establishment (1941-1948)

-Concern had already arisen in 1940 as regards the vulnerability of the Signal School to Luftwaffe bombing, but a raid in the autumn of 1940 brought matters to a head, and the move was initiated.
-In April 1941 the Experimental Department was renamed the Admiralty Signal Establishment (ASE) which, like its predecessors, was primarily focused on communications.
-Premises were found in Lythe Hill House, Haslemere, and in August 1941, the ASE became a separate establishment.
-Basil Willett was the Captain Superintendent.
+An extension was set up at the Marconi Research Laboratory in Great Baddow on premises which were shared with an Air Ministry Research Station as well as an R.A.F. operational station.

 In July 1943 a delegation came from the USA to discuss radar and communications.
 The discussions included Henry Tizard, Cecil Horton, Cedric Holland and George Thomson.
 However, technological advances during the Second World War necessitated an increase in related fields of research, and in 1948 these were brought under one body, the Admiralty Signal and Radar Establishment at Portsmouth.
 In 1959 it was merged with the Admiralty Gunnery Establishment (AGE) to form the Admiralty Surface Weapons Establishment (ASWE).